What is Dataproc?

 How can I submit jobs on my cluster?

 There are several ways to submit jobs on a Dataproc cluster.
-The easiest way is to use the Dataproc Submit a job page on the Google Cloud Console or the Cloud SDK gcloud dataproc jobs submit command.
+The easiest way is to use the Dataproc Submit a job page on the Google Cloud console or the gcloud CLI gcloud dataproc jobs submit command.
 For programmatic job submission, see the Dataproc API reference.

 Can I run more than one job at a time?

 Yes, you can run more than one job at a time on a Dataproc cluster.
 Cloud Dataproc utilizes a resource manager (YARN) and application-specific configurations, such as scaling with Spark, to optimize the use of resources on a cluster.
 Job performance will scale with cluster size and the number of active jobs.

 Can I cancel jobs on my cluster?